ssjh23/chord-go/README.md

 4. VSCode for proto3 extension

 ### Setup
-1. Run Docker Desktop
-2. Install the vscode-proto3 extension by zxh404
+1. Install the vscode-proto3 extension by zxh404
-3. Go to Preferences --> User Settings.json.
-Copy and paste the following json into the file and save it
+2. Go to Preferences --> User Settings.json.
+Copy and paste the following json at the end of the file (Within the first set of curly brackets) and save it
    ```
      "protoc": {